TimoBakx/talk-dependencyinjection/talk/talk.md

 ![services.yaml with _instanceof & !tagged_iterator](slides/slide-10.png)

+## Summary
+//TODO: one final slide mentioning the different techniques

+## Thank you
-I hope you are as plesantly surprised by the improvements in Symfony that makes our lives as developers easier again and again.
+I hope you are as plesantly surprised by the improvements in Symfony that make our lives as developers easier again and again.
 I know that in half of my projects, I can delete quite a chunk of code after upgrading to the latest version of Symfony.